Bicet/gchr-vademecum/README.md

 ## Media Embeds
 Usually you will have to embed different kind of media: Images, Videos, Podcasts and Files.
-Every hosting has it own set of rules, that can change in time so take this instructions with a grain of salt.
+Every hosting has it own set of rules, that can change in time so take these instructions with a grain of salt.
 The vade mecum will be updated regularly and will take changes into account: if you find some code not working please promptly report it ^_^

 ### MONK (TL;DR the solving problems script)
 <a name="monk"></a>